slsa-framework/slsa-github-generator/internal/builders/go/README.md

 ## Generation

-To generate provenance for a golang binary, follow the steps below:
+To generate provenance for a Go binary, follow the steps below:

 ### Supported triggers

 Most GitHub trigger events are supported, at the exception of `pull_request`.
 We have extensively tested the following triggers: `schedule`, `push` (including new tags), `release` and manual `workflow_dispatch`.

 If you would like support for `pull_request`, please tell us about your use case and [file an issue](https://github.com/slsa-framework/slsa-github-generator/issues/new).